-TWI is one of the world's largest, independent, not-for-profit, membership-based research and technology organisations.
-It was established in Cambridge, UK in 1946 and today has bases internationally in Greece and Germany, South East Asia including TWI Global Technology Centre (TWI GTC) in Singapore, India, the Middle East, Central Asia and the USA.
+TWI is one of the world's largest, independent, membership-based research and technology organisations (RTOs), established in Cambridge, UK in 1946.
+It has sites globally in Greece and Germany, South East Asia including TWI Global Technology Centre (TWI GTC) in Singapore, India, the Middle East, Central Asia and the USA.
 Specialist consultants, engineers, scientists, researchers and technicians deliver engineering, materials and manufacturing projects, solutions and services that meet the needs of TWI Industrial Member companies and wider industry.

-Through its Innovation Network, TWI has a large portfolio of innovation activities including: Innovation centres - joint industry-research partnerships between TWI and academia; Technology Acceleration Programmes (TAPs) - collaborations with SMEs and TWI Industrial Members to move innovative concepts through to commercialisation; Private Technology Partnerships (PTIPs) - long-term relationships with technology organisations to develop novel solutions and address industrial challenges; and a number of technology and subscription based programmes.
-In combination, these form an open innovation eco-system with transformative socio-economic impact.
+Through TWIIN, TWI has a large portfolio of innovation activities including: Innovation Centres - industrial research partnerships between TWI and academia; Technology Acceleration Programmes (TAPs) - collaboration with SMEs and TWI Industrial Members to move new concepts through to commercialisation; Private Technology Partnerships (PTIPs) - long-term relationships with technology organisations to develop novel solutions that address industrial challenges; a Subscription scheme for companies and organisations; a suite of public funding training courses; and Innovation Consultancy Services.

 Technology and techical development

 TWI is committed to staying at the forefront of industrially-focused, collaborative R&D to progress distruptive technologies in areas such as digital twin, artificial intelligence (AI), Industry 4.0, smart, additive and digital manufacturing, internet of things (IoT) and autonomous robotic systems.